-AI credits are the shared currency that powers all monday AI capabilities.
+AI credits are the single unit of measure across all monday AI capabilities, giving your team one simple, consistent way to use and manage AI across the platform.
 Every AI action deducts credits from your account's quota, and the amount deducted depends on the type of task performed and, in some features, the AI model you choose to run it.

 This article explains how different AI models affect credit consumption, and how to optimize your usage to get the most out of your credit allocation.